Mayo Clinic's approach

 Valve conditions in children and Ebstein anomaly

 Cardiovascular and cardiothoracic surgeons at Mayo Clinic's campuses in Arizona, Florida and Minnesota use the most advanced techniques, including minimally invasive heart surgery and robot-assisted heart surgery to treat tricuspid valve disease.
-Our skilled surgeons can perform complex, specialized procedures that are unavailable elsewhere.
+Our skilled surgeons can do complex, specialized treatments that are not available elsewhere.

 Nationally recognized expertise